 AneuFix / AneuFill Polymer

-The AneuFix / AneuFill polymer mix is tuned to cure in several minutes, to give the physician ample time to fill the void, be it the endoleak or the complete aneurysm sac, in a controlled fashion, while at the end the time needed for the patient to remain still on the operating table is kept short.
+The AneuFix / AneuFill polymer mix is tuned to cure in several minutes to give the physician ample time to fill the void in a controlled fashion, be it the endoleak or the complete aneurysm sac, while at the end of the filling procedure the time needed for the patient to remain still on the operating table is kept short.

 After curing, an elastic in-situ implant is formed completely filling the void and all irregularities of the leak or sac.
 All inflow and outflow vessels are blocked for the first millimeters.
 The typical characteristics of siloxane polymer means the implant has a high elasticity of more than 100%, while the additives in the siloxane provide for a strong and durable product.
 Due to the softness and elasticity of the material, any potential movement of the EVAR endograft and/or sac is not compromised.

-AneuFix and AneuFill are 2-component siloxane polymers, using a proprietary set of additives to create special characteristics that make these products uniquely suitable for treatment of aortic aneurysms.
+AneuFix / AneuFill is a 2-component siloxane polymer using a proprietary set of additives to create special characteristics that make this product uniquely suitable for treatment of aortic aneurysms.

 A disadvantage of materials with a high viscosity is that these cannot be injected through thin catheters.

 The set of additives in AneuFix / AneuFill provide these materials with a unique combination of a very high viscosity at rest (comparable to the consistency of peanut butter), and a low viscosity (comparable to olive oil) during injection.
 After injection the material recovers within seconds back to a high viscosity state, thus preventing any unwanted displacement.